GoFightNguyen/MongoDBUniversity/M103_BasicClusterAdministration.md

       - a node with priority 0 is considered passive
     - slaveDelay: determines the replication delay interval in seconds
       - setting this implies hidden is true and priority 0
+      - when set, the node can serve as a "hot" backup of data in case of accidental data loss on the other members

 ## Replication Commands
 `rs.status()`